GioKaratz/BookVenture-API/README.md

-Absolutely!
-Here's the improved markdown document for your BookVenture REST API:

 # BookVenture REST API

 This is a Java Spring Boot project for a REST API called BookVenture.
 It provides endpoints for managing authors, books, and reviews.